jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Tiling

-Tiling Window Managers came from a day when their was no desktop environments (pre mouse).
-So there is generally no mouse support and everything is done via the keyboard.
-The windows are placed next to each other like tiles on the floor.
+Tiling Window Managers place window next to each other like tiles on the floor and are non-overlapping.
+This style is popular with many coders and developers who want to see many windows open at once.

 * [dwm](http://dwm.suckless.org/ "dwm") - Dynamic window manager
   * [dwm tutorial](https://dwm.suckless.org/tutorial/ "Tutorial for dwm")